 This is another major project for Willmott Dixon Interiors in the education sector, following recently completed projects for Imperial College, University of Brighton, Elstree University Technical College, London Metropolitan University and The London School of Economics.

 It is also the latest in a host of projects which has seen Willmott Dixon breathe new life into public buildings, with the company also involved in refurbishing Alexandra Palace’s East Wing and restoring Darlington Civic Centre.

-Mike Hart, Chief Operating Officer of Willmott Dixon Interiors, said: “We are really pleased to be working with Coventry University to create a modern and inspiring learning space in London.
+“We are really pleased to be working with Coventry University to create a modern and inspiring learning space in London.
 Coventry University’s model is a very imaginative one which enables more people to have access to higher education.”

-As with all projects, our team are engaging with the wider community to offer a variety of exciting training and employability opportunities.
+As with all projects, our team are engaging with the wider community to offer a variety of exciting training and employment opportunities.
 The team are currently recruiting local residents for apprenticeship and work experience opportunities, to help more people to get into construction.
 As part of the company’s drive to enhance the life chances of 10,000 young people, the team are also offering extra-curricular support in local schools, mentoring and employability skills workshops.

-020 7634 9600
+Tel: 020 7634 9600